Same-Sex Couples And Family Law

 - Joint ownership and division of marital property

-Contact Our Office To Discuss Your Same-Sex Family Law Needs
+Discuss Your Same-Sex Family Law Needs With Experienced Lawyers

-Conveniently located in downtown Buffalo, our attorneys serve same-sex divorce needs of couples in town and the surrounding communities in western New York.
-Call 716-854-2915 or use our Contact page to schedule an appointment with one of our lawyers.
-Initial consultations are free and confidential.
+Conveniently located in downtown Buffalo, attorneys at Mattingly Cavagnaro LLP serve same-sex divorce needs of couples in town and the surrounding communities in western New York.
+Call 716-402-1060 or use the Contact page to schedule an appointment with a lawyer.
+Initial consultations are completely confidential.